Starting rehabilitation (rehab)

 Rehabilitation can occur in many places including:

-- a special floor of a hospital known as a rehabilitation stroke unit
+- a special floor of a hospital known as a stroke rehabilitation unit

-- a rehabilitation hospital
+- a specialized stroke rehabilitation hospital

 - a clinic or office in your community

-- your home, with home care services.
+- your home, with home care services

 Why does rehab work?